 Joey Adio DiBiccari

 Joey takes on all that the shop presents with ownership, caring and ease.
 His experience on the torch has made his transition to the furnace seamless.
 Joey has a degree in Scientific Glass Technology from Salem Community College.
-Joey teaches our beginning students and assists in some production pieces.
+Joey teaches our beginner students and assists in some production pieces.

 The excitement Leah Prevost brings to the studio is refreshing and contagious.
 She has a love for life and a commitment to learning.
 Leah has a degree in Scientific Glass Technology from Salem Community College.
-Leah teaches our beginning students and assists in some production pieces.
+Leah teaches our beginner students and assists in some production pieces.